plan-net/core4/README.md

 ----------------------

 Launch a core4os worker and in a second terminal enqueue a DummyJob.
 This DummyJob just waits for let's say 30 seconds.
+Be sure you have a working MongoDB setup and core4os configuration file at ``~/.core4/local.yaml`` as describe above.

+Then test core4os by running a job.

     # first shell in Python virtual environment
     coco --worker